Cyndi-24/HCAHPS-Hospital-Patient-Experience-Analysis-Using-Excel/README.md

 2. What factors contribute to lower medication communication performance?

-3. Which patient experience areas have the highest negative response rates?

-4. Is there a relationship between survey response rates and overall patient ratings?
+3. Is there a relationship between survey response rates and overall patient ratings?

-5. Which states demonstrate the highest patient experience ratings?
+4. Which states demonstrate the highest patient experience ratings?

-6. Which states have lower patient experience ratings and may require further attention?
+5. Which states have lower patient experience ratings and may require further attention?

-7. How are hospitals distributed across different patient star rating categories?
+6. How are hospitals distributed across different patient star rating categories?

-8. Which states have the highest number of completed patient surveys?
+7. Which states have the highest number of completed patient surveys?

 ## DATA SOURCE